 PROPERTY INFORMATION Services

 Mains water, electricity and drainage.
 Calor gas central heating to the main house and storage heaters to the second floor.

 Mid Suffolk District Council.
 Council Tax Band E

 Method of Sale

-Creeting House is offered for sale as whole with vacant possession upon completion.
+Creeting House is offered for sale as whole or in individual lots with vacant possession upon completion.
 No onward chain